Agentic SOC Detection Pack

 The default alert path is metadata-first.
 The pack expects workflow id, run id, agent id, identity id, tenant id, trace id, span id, correlation id, receipt id, policy decision, and redaction state.
 Raw prompts, model outputs, tool arguments, tool results, HTTP bodies, and retrieved context snippets are not required for initial SOC detection.

-That choice matters for regulated buyers.
+That choice matters for regulated reviewers.
 A detection pack that requires full transcripts will be blocked by privacy, legal, and customer-data review.
 A pack built on hashes, decisions, receipts, and trace links can ship into production sooner.

 SIEM export shape